pivotal/blog/content/post/testing-in-swift.md

 ---
 ## Background
 {{< responsive-figure src="/images/testing-in-swift/icon.png" class="right" >}}
-Pivots have work photos mixed in with their personal photos on their phone and sometimes never get deleted.
-So we built an iOS app in Swift 3 to help Pivots remove client photos on their phone.
+Pivots often have work photos mixed in with their personal photos on their phone and never get deleted.
+So we built an iOS app in Swift 3 to help Pivots to deal with client photos from their phone.
+By the nature of the app, we need to talk to native [iOS Photos library](https://developer.apple.com/reference/photos), integrate with Google Drive, and some other share option views.
+Testing our code without worrying about external libraries becomes crucial to us.

+We had quite a journey figuring out our testing strategies against those depending libraries both in unit tests and in UI tests.
+And now when we look back, we would love to tell use 3 months ago to follow the following suggestions:

+* Inject the dependencies with protocols and use fakes in tests
+* If something is hard to test, don't try too hard, abstract it out instead
+* If you are digging too deep into the depending library source code, then you are doing it wrong

+We are going to explain more about our testing strategies below.
+We are using [UIViewController](https://developer.apple.com/reference/uikit/uiviewcontroller) as example of native libraries that we can't change for testing and Google services([Signin](https://developers.google.com/identity/sign-in/ios/start-integrating) and [Drive](https://developers.google.com/drive/v3/web/quickstart/ios?ver=swift)) as example of external dependencies testing.

 ---
 ## Unit Tests

+In our app, PhotosViewController is the rootViewController that we are mainly testing, and we uses dozens of depending services and views to process detailed tasks to isolate responsibilities.

-### Dependency Injection
+### **Dependency Injection**

 With [dependency injection](https://en.wikipedia.org/wiki/Inversion_of_control), the depending modules are initiated outside of our testing subject.
-Our testing subject can use the injected modules according to methods defined through abstraction (protocol in Swift, interface in Java).
+Our testing subject can use the injected modules according to methods defined through abstraction ([protocol](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Protocols.html) in Swift, [interface](https://docs.oracle.com/javase/tutorial/java/concepts/interface.html) in Java).
 This is essential for unit testing because we can initiate our testing subject with fake modules, which also conform the same abstraction, in tests.

+Here is the example of using [Swinject](https://github.com/Swinject/Swinject) to inject dependencies in our iOS app:

 ```Swift
 import Swinject